Why Consumer Behaviour?

 1. Personal factors

 Personal factors involve choices, interests, demographic data, preferences, dislikes and so on.
 These personal factors determine what the consumers will buy.
 For instance, most people need a car and eventually they will buy one.
 However, not everyone will buy the same car.
-Some people like sedan cars, some people like hatchback cars, some people like vehicles that can go off the road and so on.
+Some people like sedan cars, some people like hatchback cars.
+Others like vehicles that can go off the road and so on.
 This will also depend on their demographics – age for instance, or their needs.
 People will also choose the colour, individual characteristics and so on based on their preferences, needs and other personal factors.

 Of course, certain groups will choose similar products and services because they share similar personal characteristics.